crystalsu2008/Maya_PBRTXT_Import/README.md

-# Maya_PBRTXT_Import
+# Maya_PBRTX_Import

 ## Overview
-`Maya_PBRTXT_Import` is a Python script for Autodesk Maya developed with the assistance of Chat GPT.
+`Maya_PBRTX_Import` is a Python script for Autodesk Maya developed with the assistance of Chat GPT.
 It facilitates the import and automatic setup of PBR (Physically-Based Rendering) textures into Maya, aiming to streamline the shader creation process.
 This script automates the tedious process of manually connecting texture files to the appropriate shader attributes, making it a handy tool for quick setups in PBR workflows.

 **Note**: This script is not fully developed and should be considered a prototype intended for temporary use.
 It was developed to demonstrate the capabilities and assist in automating certain tasks within Maya but is not intended for production use without further development and testing.